Oil hovers near 13-month highs as storm hits U.S. output, Fed assures rates staying low

-Both contracts touched their highest since Jan.
-8, 2020, earlier in the session with Brent at $67.49 and WTI at $63.67.
+Both contracts hit their highest since Jan.
+8, 2020, earlier in the session with Brent at $67.70 and WTI at $63.79.
 The April Brent contract expires on Friday.

 An assurance from the U.S. Federal Reserve that interest rates would stay low for a while weakened the U.S. dollar, while boosting investors’ risk appetite and global equity markets.